JavaryGames/godotshare/README.md

 If you have more separate by comma.

 ### iOS
-- Drop the "share" directory inside the "modules" directory on the Godot source;
+- Clone inside the "modules" directory on the Godot source;
 - Recompile the iOS export template following the [official instructions](http://docs.godotengine.org/en/stable/development/compiling/compiling_for_ios.html).
 - For exporting, follow the [exporting to iOS official documentation](http://docs.godotengine.org/en/stable/learning/workflow/export/exporting_for_ios.html).